sdbip/Segerfeldt.EventStore/README.md

 ## Source

-The Source target is meant to implement the Command side (a.k.a. the write model) of a CQRS system.
+The Source library is meant to implement the Command side (a.k.a. the write model) of a CQRS system.
 Import this in your web service code to start manipulating entities and publishing events.

 Add the following line to your Program.cs to automatically find and map endpoints for the command handlers you have defined in your main assembly.